Fertility After Age 40 - IVF in the 40s

 - Donor eggs are commonly used until about age 49 - some programs will still do it after age 50

 How Does Egg Quality Affect Fertility and IVF?

 The quality of the egg is the most critical factor involved in determining the quality of the embryo.
-With IVF treatment we hope to get multiple embryos so we can choose the best ones from a group for transfer back to the uterus.
+With IVF treatment we hope to get multiple embryos so we can choose the best one(s) from a group to transfer back into the uterus.

 How Does Egg Quantity Affect Fertility and IVF Success Rates?

 The quantity of eggs remaining in a woman's ovaries is often referred to as "ovarian reserve".

 The quantity of remaining eggs probably does not have a large impact on natural fertility (trying to get pregnant "naturally").
 However, when going through a fertility treatment such as IVF, the quantity of eggs remaining influences response to ovarian stimulating medications.

 - More eggs remaining means more eggs retrieved with the in vitro cycle